cortezcristian/cortezcristian.github.io/_posts/2015-12-12-creating-an-interactive-e-learning-platform.markdown

 Let's go ahead and setup some goals for the platform:

 - Should be able to reproduce videos along with presentations
+- Should trigger automated actions from a timeline of events, changing states between lecturing and evaluating
 - Should present code excercises and real time auto-correction
+- Should be able to evaluate unsafe backend code submmitted by the student

 And the visual specs: